Saadorj/saadorj/README.md

 - 🔭 I’m currently working at linkedin as a machine learning engineer
 - 🌱 I’m currently learning scalable system design, applied machine learning
 - 💬 Ask me about machine learning, tech gadgets and burgers
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/saadorj/)
+- 📫 How to reach me on my[linkedIn](https://www.linkedin.com/in/saadorj/)